joelparkerhenderson/powerful-questions/README.md

 What’s emerging here for you?
 What new connections are you making?

-What had real meaning for you from what you’veheard?
+What had real meaning for you from what you’ve heard?
 What surprised you?
 What challenged you?

 What’s missing from this picture so far?
-What is itwe’re not seeing?
+What is it we’re not seeing?
 What do we need more clarityabout?

 What’s been your/our major learning, insight, or discover so far?